unicode-org/message-format-wg/spec/formatting.md

 1. If the _expression_ includes an _operand_, resolve its value.
    If this fails, use a _fallback value_ for the _expression_.
-2. Resolve the _identifier_ of the _function_ and, based on the starting sigil, find the appropriate function implementation to call.
+2. Resolve the _identifier_ of the _function_ and, based on the starting sigil, find the appropriate _function handler_ to call.
-   If the implementation cannot find the function, or if the _identifier_ includes a _namespace_ that the implementation does not support, emit an _Unknown Function_ error and use a _fallback value_ for the _expression_.
+   If the implementation cannot find the _function handler_, or if the _identifier_ includes a _namespace_ that the implementation does not support, emit an _Unknown Function_ error and use a _fallback value_ for the _expression_.